Beginner’s Guide to Manufactured Spending Series Index

 Serve also allows $1,000 a month to be loaded online using a credit card, which Bluebird does not.
 This is an important aspect since your monthly limit just went from $5,000 to $6,000 and the extra $1,000 spend can be done from the comfort of your home!

-If your want to manufacture spend greater than $5,000 to $6,000 per month, recall that you can also load your wife, partner, relative or parents Bluebird account as well.
+If your want to manufactured spend greater than $5,000 to $6,000 per month, recall that you can also load your wife, partner, relative or parents Bluebird account as well.
 This will increase your monthly and daily limits based on the number of people who give you access to their Bluebird account.

 Using Bluebird or Serve Bill Pay

 Perhaps the most useful feature of Bluebird, as discussed before, is the Bill Pay feature.
 Most credit companies are already listed in the system which makes it easy to pay off the points earning credit card you used to purchase the Visa gift cards.
-Processing time of bill pay is generally two business days, which is important since at some point or another you will have lower available credit on a card you want to use for manufacture spending.
+Processing time of bill pay is generally two business days, which is important since at some point or another you will have lower available credit on a card you want to use for manufactured spending.

 How to Add Payee